Environmental Factors >

 Set Clear Carbon Reduction Targets

 *1:Scope 1 emissions consist mainly of fuel used by company cars, generator diesel and natural gas.
-Scope 2 emissions consist mainly of electricity consumption, The emission factors used are based on the EPA's published greenhouse gas emission coefficient management table version 6.0.4; the inventory for 2020 refers to the GWP adopted by the EPA's national login platform, using the 2007 IPCC 4th assessment report.
-If the IPCC 4th assessment report in 2007 did not have a reference number, it refers to the warming potential of the IPCC 5th assessment report in 2013; inventory conducted in 2021 was based on the global warming potential provided in the 2013 IPCC Fifth Assessment Report; inventory conducted in 2022 and 2023 was based on the global warming potential provided in the 2021 IPCC 6th Assessment Report; the method used to consolidate greenhouse gas volume is Operated Control Method; the inventory standard is based on ISO 14064-1.
+Scope 2 emissions consist mainly of electricity consumption, The emission factors used are based on the EPA's published greenhouse gas emission coefficient management table version 6.0.4; inventory conducted in 2021 was based on the global warming potential provided in the 2013 IPCC Fifth Assessment Report; inventory conducted from 2022 to 2024 was based on the global warming potential provided in the 2021 IPCC 6th Assessment Report; the method used to consolidate greenhouse gas volume is Operated Control Method; the inventory standard is based on ISO 14064-1.

 *2:The scope of total energy consumption (GJ) mainly includes diesel used for the generators, gas, natural gas, diesel used for official vehicles,gasoline used for official vehicles, and electricity.
 The statistics are filed by each unit in accordance with related forms, compiled by the Sustainable Environment Work Group of the Corporate Sustainable Development committee, and verified by SGS.
-The conversion of the energy consumption (GJ) coefficient for 2020 is mainly based on the parameters in the Heat Content of Energy Products in the Energy Statistics Handbook 2013 and Energy Audit Annual Report for Productive Industries 2012 compiled by the Bureau of Energy, Ministry of Economic Affairs.
-The coefficient for 2021 to 2023 is based on the parameters in the Heat Content of Energy Products in the Energy Statistics Handbook 2021.
+The coefficient from 2021 to 2024 is based on the parameters in the Heat Content of Energy Products in the Energy Statistics Handbook 2021.

 *3:Amount of energy consumed in MWh (Megawatt Hour)

-*7:For 2023, we adopted the absolute contraction approach, using Science Based Targets (SBT) to control warming to under 1.5℃.
-We set the carbon reduction target that the Group's combined annual carbon emissions from Scope 1 and Scope 2 must be 4.2% lower than that in the baseline year (2022); The MWh target requires that the aggregate of official business vehicles' fuel consumption, diesel consumption of generators, and gas and electricity consumption be 4.2% lower than that in 2022.
+*6:For 2024, we adopted the absolute contraction approach, using Science Based Targets (SBT) to control warming to under 1.5℃.
+We set the carbon reduction target that the Group's combined annual carbon emissions from Scope 1 and Scope 2 must be 9.69% lower than that in the baseline year (2022); The MWh target requires that the aggregate of official business vehicles' fuel consumption, diesel consumption of generators, and gas and electricity consumption be 2.6% lower than that in 2022.

 *:The Company does not emit NOx, SOx, and other significant air emissions